jhuldr/USB/README.md

 ## Downloads
-Please download USB's weights ('./checkpoints/usb_lesion.pth', './assets/checkpoints/usb_brain.pth') and testing images ('./test_samples') in this [TODO], then move them into the './assets' folder in this repository.
+Please download USB's weights ('./checkpoints/usb_lesion.pth', './assets/checkpoints/usb_brain.pth') and testing images ('./test_samples') in this [Google Drive folder](https://drive.google.com/drive/folders/1tv-lCrPOzmyMmQkeuKHsIhfsxOAqUqFm?usp=drive_link), then move them into the './assets' folder in this repository.
 We also provided original images for generating these paired testing samples in './data'.

 ## Environment